cooltronicpl/-ispconfig3-varnish/README.md

 ## For certain domains or scripts which may not be used with varnish caching

-You may add multiple of domain host which you want to pass through Varnish, example is included in /etc/varnish/default.vcl.
+You may add multiple domain hosts which you want to pass through Varnish, an example is included in /etc/varnish/default.vcl.

 ```
 if (req.http.host=="domain-to-disable.com"){